adityap786/bitb-rag-chatbot/README.md

 cd ..
 ```

 ### 4. Set Up Environment Variables

-Create a `.env.local` file in the root directory:
+Create a `.env.local` file in the root directory and set all required variables for production reliability:

 ```env
 # Widget URL (for embed code generation)